NVIDIA/aistore/README.md

 <img src="docs/images/ais-target-20-block.png" alt="AIS target block diagram" width="400">

 > Terminology: AIS differentiates between **Cloud-based buckets** and those buckets that do not serve as a cache or tier in front of any Cloud storage.
-For shortness sake, the latter are referred to as **local buckets**.
-Cloud-based and local buckets support the same API with minor exceptions (only local buckets can be renamed, for instance).
-AIStore *local buckets* are totally distributed, content-wise, across the entire AIS cluster.
-All the [supported storage services](docs/storage_svcs.md) equally apply to both sorts of buckets, with the exception that, as of v2.0, Erasure Coding is only supported for local buckets.
+For shortness sake, the latter are referred to as **local buckets** or AIS buckets.
+Cloud-based and local buckets support the same API.
+AIS (local) buckets are distributed, content-wise, across the entire cluster and all the [supported storage services](docs/storage_svcs.md) equally apply to both kinds of the buckets with a few exceptions: as of v2.0, only local buckets can be renamed and erasure (en)coded.

+> If (and only when) a cloud-based and a local bucket share the same exact name and are simultaneously accessible, users can explicitly let AIS know which bucket to use via [the API](docs/bucket.md).

 ## Table of Contents
 - [Overview](#overview)